nedpals/mangavue/README.md

 API Used: https://market.mashape.com/doodle/manga-scraper

-> This is a mirrored repo.
-The original repository is located at: [https://gitlab.com/nedpals/mangavue](https://gitlab.com/nedpals/mangavue)
+> ~~This is a mirrored repo.
+The original repository is located at: [https://gitlab.com/nedpals/mangavue](https://gitlab.com/nedpals/mangavue)~~

+This is now the main repository.

 To start: